-NAME OF COURSE: American History LENGTH OF CLASS: two semesters PREREQUISITE: Those who qualify
+NAME OF COURSE: American History

 This class will provide students with a comprehensive understanding of how our past links us to present day.
 Possible topics will include, but not be limited to, cultural development, political movements, military conflicts, Industrialization, influential people and inventions.